-Planning Services is a division of the Works and Engineering Department.
+Planning Services is a division of the Community Development Department.
 Planning oversees development control and zoning as well as long-range community planning.
 To provide planning advice and guidance to Municipal Council, Municipal Staff, local property owners, residents of the Municipality of Port Hope and property developers on the use of land within the Municipality of Port Hope as affected by:

 The Ontario Planning Act, Port Hope Official Plan and the Comprehensive Zoning By-Law including:

 Policies issued by senior levels of government and outside agencies, land use related issues not covered by the Ontario Planning Act (e.g. signs and municipal land sales), to oversee the administration of the land use development process in accordance with the Ontario Planning Act including the processing of Applications to:

 To establish and maintain current and relevant planning documents for the Municipality of Port Hope including:

 A series of of Citizen's Guides have been prepepared by the Ministry of Municipal Affairs Municipal Services Office to help you understand how the land use planning process works in Ontario.
 The Citizen's Guides are intended to give general information only and are not an interpretation of the Planning Act.
 For more information, visit the Ministry of Municipal Affairs website.

 1. Zoning By-law/Official Plan Amendment: Required for existing or proposed development which does not comply with the policies or regulations contained in the current Zoning By-law and Official Plan and you must apply for an amendment by completing an application and submitting all required information and fees to Planning Services.
 The process to obtain a Zoning By-law or Official Plan amendment is a public process which is processed in accordance with Ontario Planning Legislation (Planning Act, R.S.O.
 1990).
 Fee is indicated on the application form.
 Note fees have changed effective January 1, 2018

 Zoning By-law/Official Plan Amendment Application Form